11 Anomalies in expected utility theory

 Why does this occur?
 What axiom is being breached?

-With this split, you can see that the bets contained in the bottom two rows are the same.
-Both choice 1 and choice 2 involve a choice between a 1% chance of nothing and 33% chance of $2,500 and a 24% chance of $2,400.
+With this split, you can see that the bets in the bottom two rows of choice 1 and choice 2 are the same.
+Both choice 1 and choice 2 involve a choice between, in one bet, a 1% chance of nothing and a 33% chance of $2,500 and in the other bet, a 34% chance of $2,400.

 • x and y are lotteries with x\succcurlyeq y and